Right Angled Triangle

 How to Find the Missing Side of a Right Triangle?

-The missing side of a right triangle can be found from the measure of the other two sides.
-The Pythagoras rule is helpful to find the value of the missing side.
-As per the Pythagoras rule, we have the square of the hypotenuse equal to the sum of the squares of the other two sides of a right triangle.
-For example, if a, b and c are the three sides of the right-angled triangle (a being the hypotenuse), then we have the relationship as a2 =b2 + c2.
+The missing side of a right triangle can be found if the measure of the other two sides is given.
+The Pythagoras theorem is helpful to find the value of the missing side.
+As per the Pythagoras theorem, the square of the hypotenuse is equal to the sum of the squares of the other two sides of a right triangle.
+For example, if a, b, and c are the three sides of the right-angled triangle, where 'a' is the hypotenuse, then as per the theorem, a2 = b2 + c2.

 How to Find the Angle of a Right Triangle?

 The calculation of angles of a right triangle is very simple.
 One of the angles of a right triangle is a right angle or 90º.
-Now if one other angle of the triangle is known, then the missing angle can be easily calculated by using the angle sum formula which states that the sum of the angles of a triangle is always equal to 180º.
+Now, if the other angle of the triangle is known, then the missing angle can be easily calculated by using the angle sum property which states that the sum of the angles of a triangle is always equal to 180º.

 visual curriculum